Trude Sojka: Life in Ecuador

 When Sojka arrived in Guayaquil, she met a good friend of her brother, who was also a Holocaust survivor, who managed to run away from Sachsenhausen concentration camp with the excuse he had been hired as a lawyer by a cotton company in Ecuador.
-He was helped out by honorary consul of Ecuador in Bremen Manuel Muñoz Borrero, recognized as Righteous among the Nations by Yad Vashem for opening the door of his country to so many other Jews.
+He was helped out by honorary consul of Ecuador in Bremen José Ignacio Burbano Rosales, recognized for opening the door of his country to so many Jews.

 In 1948 Hans Steinitz and Sojka were married.
-Their first child, Eva Graciela Hedvika Steinitz was born in 1949.
-They had two other girls: Ruth Miriam Edith and Anita Steinitz, now the Director of the Trude Sojka Cultural House in Quito.
+Their first child, Eva Graciela Hedvika Steinitz, was born in 1949.
+They had two other girls: Ruth Miriam Edith and Anita Steinitz, now the director of the Trude Sojka Cultural House in Quito.

 The artist then dedicates almost completely to her art.
 By these times, she gets to meet great Ecuadorian artists, such as Gilberto Almeida, Víctor Mideros, Manuel Rendón o, during the '90s, or Pilar Bustos.
 She even gets to teach sculpture to Oswaldo Guayasamín.

 Thereafter, Sojka lived calmly with her husband Hans Steinitz.
 She had two granddaughters: Geetha Kannan (born in 1985), daughter of Miriam, and Gabriela F. Steinitz (born in 1995 to Anita).

 Hans Steinitz died on 23 May 1996, from an oesophageal cancer.

 Last years

 On Sojka's 90th birthday, the Casa de la Cultura Ecuatoriana "Benjamín Carrión" (Ecuadorian House of Culture) paid her homage, naming her "Emeritus artist" during a reception, in which a retrospective exhibition of her artworks was held.
 At the same event, the book "The two lives of Trude Sojka", written by Rodrigo Villacís Molina was launched.
 This is just one of the many tributes that are made for Sojka, including exhibitions in the Guaranda and Riobamba.

 On 2001, Sojka suffered a stroke.
 She managed to overcome it with a minimum of memory loss.
 She continued, though, to make heavy paintings and sculptures with cement and recycled materials up to the age of ninety-five.
 When her hands got too fragile, she ceased working with cement.
 However, she never stopped painting and drawing.

 At the beginnings of 2007, Sojka suffered a Respiratory failure.
-On 18 February that year, exactly a year after the death of her daughter "Chela" (Eva Steinitz), which was not told to her, Sojka entered hospital where she had a second stroke.
+On 18 February that year, exactly a year after the death of her daughter "Chela" (Eva Steinitz), which was not told to her, Sojka entered hospital, where she had a second stroke.
 She died, at home, on 18 March, from a respiratory failure.
 Her remains rest in the Jewish cemetery in the city of Quito, along with those of her husband.